Quadriffis/immortal-millionaire/5 - increase life and health span.md

 #### Vitamin D

 Vitamin d is a steroid hormone.
-That is to say that this substance has the ability to reach the cell nucleus (where the DNA is kept) and unfluence what genes are expressed.
+That is to say that this substance has the ability to reach the cell nucleus (where the DNA is kept) and influence what genes are expressed.
 In other words: vitamin d changes what part of your DNA is on and off.

 Humans have two main sources of vitamin d: